cvs-health/testilo/README.md

 }
 ```

 As shown, a batch, unlike a target list, defines named sequences of acts.
-They can be plugged into jobs, so various complex operations can be performed on each target.
+They can be substituted for script placeholders, so various complex operations can be performed on each target.

+In this example, the `public` act sequence contains only 1 act, of type `launch`.
+A `launch` act can have a `what` property and a `url` property, but, if not, those property values are inherited from the corresponding properties of the target.
+In this case, the `what` value is specified, but the `url` value will be inherited.

 A batch is a JavaScript object.
 It can be converted to JSON and stored in a file.